Iver Fossum: Hannover 96

 Fossum signed a contract until June 2020 with Hannover 96 on 23 December 2015, in a deal worth 20 million NOK.

 Denmark

 On 16 August 2019, Fossum signed with the Danish Superliga club AaB.

 On 27 April 2023, during AaB's battle to avoid relegation, it was confirmed by Fossum that he would not be renewing his contract with AaB upon its expiration, thus becoming a free agent effective from 1 July 2023.

 On 10 July 2023, Fossum moved to fellow Danish Superliga club Midtjylland on a free transfer, signing a 3-year contract.

 KV Kortrijk

 During transfer deadline day on 1 February 2024, Fossum was sold to Belgian Pro League side KV Kortrijk, signing a contract until June 2026.
 On 30 January 2025, his contract with Kortrijk was terminated by mutual consent.

 Rosenborg

 On 3 February 2025, Fossum signed a three-year contract with Rosenborg.

 International career

-Fossum debuted for the Norway national football team against Portugal on 29 May 2016.
+Fossum was first called up to Norway national football team on 18 May 2016.
+He made his debut for Norway in the match against Portugal on 29 May 2016.